vortex-es/vortex-es.github.io/solutions/farm.md

 - Characteristic turbulence intensity spectra.
 - Sector-wise inflow angle and vertical shear.
 - Exportable to Google Earth KML, ESRI grid and WAsP WRG files for WindPro, WindFARMer, OpenWind....

+## Calibrate your WRG with measurements!

+Satisfied with Vortex windfield patterns but concerned about deviations from your local measurements?

+Vortex Remodeling technology has been extended to 3-D not only to extrapolate your measurements over time but also to interpolate them across space at sites where one or more meteorological masts are available.

+How does it work?

+3D-Remodeling is the natural extension of (<a href="../docs/EWEA2014_Atortosa.pdf" target="_blank">Tortosa et al. 2014</a>) Remodeling technology developed for single-point time-extrapolations.
+1D-Remodeling has proven utmost performance over more than 2000 applications all around the globe.
+Unlike other calibration methods based on simplified sector-wise distributions,3D-Remodeling takes particular care not to degrade the quality of the information that each source, model and observations, provides independently by mixing a spatial-temporal set of non-linear, multivariate algorithms that work exclusively in the time-series domain.